Leaf Mulchers: What to Know Before You Buy

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 A leaf mulcher can make quick work of seasonal yard cleanup.
-Here's an overview of how these machines work and how to find the best fit for your lawn.
+Here's a look at how they work and how to find one to match your lawn's specific needs.

 What Is a Leaf Mulcher?

 A leaf mulcher is a standalone or handheld device that sucks in leaves and tears them into small pieces.
-This makes it far easier to move leaves to the trash.
-It also shreds them finely enough that they can be used as mulch that is left on the lawn or added to a compost bin.
+This makes it far easier to take leaves to the trash.
+It also shreds them finely enough they can be reused as mulch for the lawn or a compost bin.

 How Does a Leaf Mulcher Work?